-- 1 Accessory. - 2 The PC must be supplied by the user.
-Use the accessory communication cable for the support software when connecting the PC and driver.
+- \1 This cable is provided as our product.
+Purchase it separately. - \2 The PC must be supplied by the user.
+Use our communication cable for the support software CC05IF-USB when connecting the PC and driver. - \3 These products are provided as our accessories.